All-Hands-AI/OpenHands/docs/modules/usage/architecture/runtime.md

 - It formats and returns observations to the backend, ensuring a consistent interface for processing results

-## How OpenHands builds and maintains OD Runtime images
+## How OpenHands builds and maintains OH Runtime images

 OpenHands' approach to building and managing runtime images ensures efficiency, consistency, and flexibility in creating and maintaining Docker images for both production and development environments.